go-echarts/statsview/README.md

 ## 📝 Usage

 Statsview is quite simple to use.
 All static assets have been packaged into the project thus it can be ran offline.
+It's worth pointing out that statsview has integrated the default profiler hence you don't need to import `_ net/http/pprof` separately.

 ```golang
 import (